vasudharastogi/poet-control-loop-masters-thesis/README.md

 absolute paths inside `poet.cpp`.
 So, if you consider to move `bin/poet` either change paths of the R source files and recompile POET or also move `R_lib/*` according to the binary.

+To display the generetated html documentation just open `docs/html/index.html` with the browser of your choice.

 ## Running